DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Best Practices for Code Organization:** Continued to emphasize the importance of adding descriptive CSS comments for code clarity and maintainability.

 ---

+#### QUIZ - Keyframes and Grouped Selectors: Efficiency and Dynamism

+### Course Step Number: 342
+### Date Researched: 2025-07-30

+### Key Learnings:

+* **`@keyframes` for Animation Definition:** Confirmed that the `@keyframes` CSS at-rule is used to **define the step-by-step sequence of an animation**.
+It specifies the styles an element will have at different points (percentages or `from`/`to` keywords) during the animation's execution.
+It's crucial to distinguish this definition from the `animation` properties applied directly to an HTML element, which control how the defined animation plays out (e.g., duration, iteration count).
+* **Efficiency of Grouped Selectors:** Reinforced that combining multiple CSS selectors on one line (e.g., `h1, h2, h3 { ... }`) is a best practice that **saves time by applying the same styles to multiple elements simultaneously**.
+This approach reduces code redundancy, improves stylesheet readability, and significantly enhances maintainability by centralizing common style declarations.
+It's also vital to remember that the CSS cascade still applies, meaning more specific rules will override these grouped styles where applicable.

+---